yilu-sun/yilu-sun.github.io/_projects/1_project.md

 - Prompt engineering guide <a href="https://learnprompting.org/docs/intro">here</a>

 FlowGPT also introduced a couple frameworks on how to structure a prompt with different components.
 For example:
-- Elavis Saravia framework: The prompt will include the following 4 components: instruction, context, input data, and output indicator.
+- **Elavis Saravia framework**: The prompt will include the following 4 components: instruction, context, input data, and output indicator.
-- CRISPE framework: The prompt will include the following 5 components: capacity and role, insight, statement, personality, and experiment.
+- **CRISPE framework**: The prompt will include the following 5 components: capacity and role, insight, statement, personality, and experiment.

-Additionally, prompt optimization tools such as PromptPerfect and Automatic Prompt Engineer (Zhou, et al., 2023) can directly produce an optimized prompt based on the user input.
+Additionally, prompt optimization tools such as <a href="https://promptperfect.jina.ai/">PromptPerfect</a> and <a href="https://sites.google.com/view/automatic-prompt-engineer">Automatic Prompt Engineer</a> (Zhou, et al., 2023) can directly produce an optimized prompt based on the user input.

 In this project, I will apply these existing prompt best practices, techniques and frameworks on a classification task that will be introduced in the section below.
 And then evaluate the effectiveness and discuss the next steps.